Associate Director, Project on War Crimes and Mass Graves

-Anjli Parrin is a Legal Fellow with both the Human Rights Clinic and Argentine Forensic Anthropology Team, working on the Clinic and Institute’s project on war crimes and mass graves.
+Anjli Parrin is the Associate Director of the Project on War Crimes and Mass Graves at the Human Rights Clinic and Institute and a Legal Fellow with the Argentine Forensic Anthropology Team.
 The project works with forensic scientists to conduct investigations and trainings on the use of forensics and human rights to further truth and criminal accountability for mass atrocities in the Central African Republic.

 Anjli has worked for the United Nations Office for Coordination of Humanitarian Affairs in East, Central and the Horn of Africa, and UN Development Programme Somalia's Joint Rule-of-Law Programme, as well as for law firms Cleary Gottlieb Steen & Hamilton LLP, and Clifford Chance LLP.
 She has been published in the New York Times, Quartz, IRIN News, Just Security, African Arguments, and the Guardian’s Development blog, and academically in the Columbia Journal of Transnational Law.